francoislaurent/escale/README.md

 ## Changelog:

+* `0.4.1`:

+  * ask for username and password at runtime
+  * FTP backend now supports vsftpd, MLSD-deficient FTP servers and FTP TLS connections
+  * ``maintainer`` configuration option
+  * email the maintainer when a client is aborting, if the local machine hosts an SMTP server

 * `0.4`:

-  * FTP support
+  * FTP support (tested with pure-ftpd)
   * unicode support
   * ``-i`` command-line option that assists the user in configuring Syncacre
   * ``-p`` command-line option deprecated
   * if ``refresh`` configuration option is missing, defaults to ``True``
   * most exceptions no longer make syncacre abort
-  * temporary files are properly cleaned
+  * temporary files are properly cleared

 * `0.3.2`: